syvlo/syvlo.github.io/_pages/teaching.md

 #### Université Paris Cité
 At <a href="https://math-info.u-paris.fr">UFR de Mathématiques et Informatique</a>

-- IFLCM070 Aide à la décision (since 2020)
+- IFLCM070 Vision par ordinateur (since 2020)
 	- Level: Master 2 (MSc) <a href="https://math-info.u-paris.fr/master-informatique/parcours-vision-et-machine-intelligente/">VMI</a>
 	- Topics: Deep learning for classification and object detection
-	- Activity: Responsible of the module, Lecture (6h)
+	- Activity: Responsible of the module, Lecture (9h)
 - IFFAX010 Programmation avancée (since 2020)
 	- Level: Master 1 (MSc) <a href="https://math-info.u-paris.fr/master-informatique/parcours-vision-et-machine-intelligente/">VMI</a> and <a href="https://math-info.u-paris.fr/master-informatique/parcours-intelligence-artificielle-distribuee/">IAD</a>
 	- Topics: Python and C++ for programmers experienced in other languages